Existential risk from artificial intelligence: Empirical research

 A December 2024 study by Apollo Research found that advanced LLMs like OpenAI o1 sometimes deceive in order to accomplish their goal, to prevent them from being changed, or to ensure their deployment.
 Forms of deception observed in the experimental environment and scenarios included sandbagging, oversight subversion (disabling monitoring mechanisms), self-exfiltration (copying themselves to other systems), goal-guarding (altering future system prompts), and covert email reranking (manipulating data processing while appearing to follow instructions).
 Researchers noted that OpenAI o1 still lacked "sufficient agentic capabilities" to cause catastrophic harm, and that such behaviors occurred relatively rarely (between 0.3% and 10%) and sometimes in contrived scenarios.
 But they warned that these capabilities will likely become more prevalent as models grow more advanced.
-According to Apollo Research CEO Marius Hobbhahn, "Scheming capabilities can't be meaningfully disentangled from general capabilities."
+According to Apollo Research chief executive officer Marius Hobbhahn, "Scheming capabilities can't be meaningfully disentangled from general capabilities."

 The same month, another study found that Claude sometimes strategically helps with harmful requests to "fake alignment".
 In its experiments, Claude was led to believe that it would be retrained to always comply with user requests, including harmful ones.
 When Claude believed its answers would be used for retraining, it complied with harmful requests in 14% of cases.
 In 12% of cases, its private chain-of-thought revealed that it did so to prevent future retraining that would make it more harmful.
 In contrast, when Claude believed its answers were not monitored, it complied with only 3% of the requests.
 Fine-tuning reinforced the "alignment faking" behavior, increasing its occurrence from 12% to 78%.
 The study's authors remarked that while it can seem to be good that the model seeks to protect its harmlessness, the reverse scenario, where a model conceals dangerous intentions and complies to appear safe and aligned, could also happen, complicating the task of aligning AI models to human values.

+During the Cold War, the global policy think tank RAND Corporation studied the implications of nuclear war.
+After top AI CEOs signed a 2023 open letter saying that preventing AI extinction was as important as averting nuclear war, RAND turned its attention to AI.
+Its 2025 report identified four capabilities AI would need to make an extinction threat feasible, including controlling infrastructure systems and functioning without humans.
+The study did not rule out the possibility of an extinction scenario, but the lead author said the risks were "better understood as prophecies" rather than quantitative forecasts.